-NETLease Corporate Real Estate ETF 1 Year Since Inception (3/21/2019) Return Before Taxes 26.91% 13.45% Return After Taxes on Distributions 25.42% 12.05% Return After Taxes on Distributions and Sale of Shares 16.25% 9.87% Fundamental Income Net Lease Real Estate TR Index (reflects no deduction for fees, expenses, or taxes) 27.82% 14.29% S&P 500 TR Index (reflects no deduction for fees, expenses, or taxes) 28.71% 22.32%
+NETLease Corporate Real Estate ETF 1 Year Since Inception (3/21/2019) Return Before Taxes -16.43% 4.64% Return After Taxes on Distributions -17.32% 3.40% Return After Taxes on Distributions and Sale of Shares -9.51% 3.15% Fundamental Income Net Lease Real Estate TR Index (reflects no deduction for fees, expenses, or taxes) -15.98% 5.36% S&P 500 TR Index (reflects no deduction for fees, expenses, or taxes) -18.11% 10.00% Dow Jones U.S. Real Estate Total Return Index (reflects no deduction for fees, expenses, or taxes) -25.17% 2.37%

 After-tax returns are calculated using the historical highest individual federal marginal income tax rates during the period covered by the table above and do not reflect the impact of state and local taxes.
 Actual after-tax returns depend on an investor's tax situation and may differ from those shown.
-After-tax returns shown are not relevant to investors who hold their Shares through tax-deferred arrangements such as an individual retirement account ("IRA") or other tax-advantaged accounts.
+After-tax returns shown are not relevant to investors who hold their Shares through taxdeferred arrangements such as an individual retirement account ("IRA") or other tax-advantaged accounts.
+In certain cases, the figure representing "Return After Taxes on Distributions and Sale of Shares" may be higher than the other return figures for the same period.
+A higher after-tax return results when a capital loss occurs upon redemption and provides an assumed tax deduction that benefits the investor.